 - Yellowing of the eyes and the skin

 Once you see and experience these symptoms, it is important that you test for hepatitis C immediately.
 This infection is highly contagious and can be transmitted very easily from one person to another.
 The most common way of transmitting hepatitis C is through sexual activity.
 Other methods of transmission are sharing of syringes, needles, or paraphernalia for intravenous use of drugs, sharing of razors and toothbrushes, and a Hepatitis C-positive mother passing on the infection to her unborn.

 Everybody is encouraged to take a hepatitis C test once they suspect that they have the infection.
 There are certain groups that are more likely to contract the disease, and they should exert an effort to get themselves tested for Hepatitis C. They are the following:

-People who have been in the receiving end of blood donations or organ transplants
+- People who have been on the receiving end of blood donations or organ transplants

 - Healthcare workers, hospital workers, and other people who have been exposed to the Hepatitis C virus

 - Children of mothers who are Hepatitis C-positive